Sokobanja: Tourism

 Sokobanja, as both the thermal and air spa, is one of the most popular tourist resorts in Serbia.

 Satirist Branislav Nušić coined the rhyme Sokobanja, Soko-grad, dođeš mator, odeš mlad ("Sokobanja, Sokograd, you come old, you leave young").
 He wrote it on a postcard manufactured by his friend so that he could boost the sales.
 After being printed in the Politika newspaper on 7 July 1934, the catchphrase became popular, surviving till today as the trademark of Sokobanja, inspiring several songs.

 Spa

 There are remains of the Roman thermae: wooden foundations, bricks, mosaics and round bathtubs.
-During the Ottoman period, the Roman foundations were used for the Turkish bath in the 16th century.
-The Turks kept the original round shape of the pools as in the hamams they are usually square-shaped.
+During the Ottoman period, the Roman foundations were used for the 16th century hamam.
+The Turks kept the original round shape of the pools as in hamams they are usually square-shaped.
 Above each pool, there is a dome with holes which functions as the natural ventilation.
-Ottoman defter from 1560 mentions the repairs of the hammam.
+Ottoman defter from 1560 mentions the repairs of the hamam.
 In the 18th century, Samuel von Schmettau wrote about the marble baths.